deterministic-arts/DartsCLTools/README.md

  - **Generic Function** `add-observer` _observer_ _source_ `&key` _test_ _key_ _identity_ &rarr; _result_ _found_

+   Add the given _observer_ to _source_'s set of registered event observers, unless it is already present.

+   This function tests for the presence of _observer_ by searching for an element _e_ among the observers, whose key value (i.e., the result of applying the _key_ function to _e_) compares equal to the _identity_ value according to the _test_ predicate.
+The default _key_ function is `identity`, and the default _test_ predicate is `eql`.
+Unless explicitly supplied otherwise, the _identity_ value searched for is `(funcall key observer)`.

+   If the observer is not yet present, it is added.
+The _result_ is _observer_ in this case, and _found_ is false.
+If the observer is already present, the value of _result_ is the one found, and _found_ is true.

  - **Generic Function** `remove-observer` _observer_ _source_ `&key` _test_ _key_ &rarr; _result_ _found_

+   Removes the observer object from the set of observers of _source_, whose key value (the result of applying _key_ to the object) is equal to _observer_ according to the _test_ predicate.
+The default _key_ function is `identity`, and the default _test_ predicate is `eql`.

+   If no matching observer is found, the value of _result_ is `nil`, and _found_ is false.
+Otherwise, the matching entry is removed destructively, and returned as _result_ from this function; _found_ is true in this case.

  - **Generic Function** `notify-observers` _source_ _event_ &rarr; _undefined_

+   Notify all observers registered on _source_, that the event described by _event_ has occurred.
+This is a nop, if no observers have been registered for _source_.

  - **Generic Function** `observe-event` _observer_ _source_ _event_ &rarr; _undefined_

+   Invoked to notify _observer_, that the event described by _event_ has occurred with respect to object _source_.
+There is no default method.

  - **Class** `observable`

+   A class, which can be mixed into your application's hierarchy in order to provide simple event notifications.
+Client code can add and remove observers using the high-level API to instances of this class.
+Event notifications can be published via `notify-observers`.

 ### Low-Level API